Billions of people around the globe celebrate Christmas. But do the Chinese?

 What else is unique about Christmas in China?

-You may see people working in stores dressed in holiday-themed costumes.
+You may see people working in stores dressed in holiday season themed costumes.

 Although China is an atheist country, it’s estimated that around 1% of Chinese people are Christians.
 Fervent Christians worship privately though.

-While many people in the West still send Christmas cards in the post, you won’t find this in China.
+While many people in Western countries still send Christmas cards in the post, you won’t find this in China.

 The decorations on your tree probably come from the city of Yiwu, eastern China.